ahmdalgendi/Linux-Inter-process-comuincation/Readme.md

 # New version of linux kernel with Inter Process Comunication
-## in this project I implemented A inter process communication protocole
+## in this project I implemented inter process communication protocole within the linux kernel

 ---------------
 ## New added system calls